Atalanta/cucumber-chef/README.md

 ## Running Tests

 You can write the tests and Chef code wherever you like.
 We're assuming you prefer working on your local machine, and checking into version control.
 But we don't really care.
-When it's time to run tests, cucumber-chef provides a task which handles this:
+When it's time to run tests, Cucumber-Chef provides a task which handles this:

     $ cucumber-chef test myproject